 The frisk and salty conform man tend to be reckoned with as strong, right or wrong

-The conformist that's absent is forgotten soon enough, and his influence fades and gets levelled.
+The conformist that's absent from Earth is forgotten soon enough, and his influence fades and gets levelled.

-No real conformist should need to play dead to be reckoned with as strong.
+No real conformist should need to play dead in space to be reckoned with as strong.

-The frisk and salt sea voyage can help reduce both first love and blunders of too conform ones. ◊
+The explorer voyage into space can help reduce both first love and blunders of too conform ones. ◇

 The absent conform ones can seldom afford big passions

-Those conform guys that live very far away are seldom seen and noted at all.
+Those conform guys that live very far away on some colonised planet are seldom seen and noted at all.

 The absent or unmet conformist that hates you from somewhere deep in space, seems beaten by long distances somehow.
 Wat can he or she do?

-Long absence and guilt can change a conformist buddy for the worse.
+Long absence from Earth and guilt can change a conformist buddy for the worse.
 He may get vain and much younger than the peers he left also.◇

-It happens that very great passions in the nearest conformist also blame former allies at a distance or in a pucker (Perhaps we shouldn't expect real and solid justness from a mere conformist - he is seldom that developed, they say).
+It happens that very great passions in the nearest conformist also blame former allies at a distance or in a pucker away from Earth (Perhaps we shouldn't expect real and solid justness from a mere space-colonising conformist - he is seldom that developed, they say).

 For the conform man to be in the wrong and found out, happens to work best from a distance.
 But there may be no help in it if the distances is measured in light years.

 It could work better if the conform man just kept his distance rather than striving to look good "at a distance" (including by distance-making)

-The very absent passions in conformists are never the strong passions of great minds and artists.
-We should note that.
+The very, very absent passions in space-colonising conformists are never the strong passions of great minds and artists.
+Perhaps.

-It's always better to blame many assembled conformist and a mob at a solid distance.
-A huge and solid brick wall is also of merit to some.
+It could be better to blame many assembled conform ones at a solid distance.
+A huge and solid brick wall is also of some merit, though not always. ✪

 To be good to a conformist tends to make that one strangely remote or even physically absent later on.

-There is good enough reason to suspect discreetly that in a conform buddy over half of his seemingly strong emotions are feigned to appear appropriate somehow, one way or other.
+There are many good reasons to suspect discreetly that in a conform buddy over half of his seemingly strong emotions are feigned to appear appropriate some way or other.